Morocco - UK Power Project:

 The cable will travel on land from the generation site in the Guelmim-Oued Noun region of Morocco and enter the sea northwest of the city of Tan-Tan.
 It will then follow the Moroccan coastline up the Strait of Gibraltar and make its way up the coast of Portugal, Spain and France before going around The Isles of Scilly.
 The cable will then cross through UK territorial waters before landing in Devon, west of Bideford.

-The Project plans to install cables through the Gouf de Capbreton in France territorial waters, about 8 km from the town of Capbreton.
-The method for installing the cables through the canyon is currently being engineered.
-The Project will not install cables onshore in France at any point along the route.
+The project provides for the cable route to cross the Gouf de Capbreton, about 8 km from the coast, in French territorial waters.
+The method of installing the cables in the canyon is being studied.
+The project will not install onshore cables in France, regardless of the solution chosen.

-The Morocco – UK Energy Project aligns with the Moroccan state’s strategy to accelerate the development of a new clean energy industry, to deliver both its domestic energy agenda, and to unlock export value from its substantial renewable energy resources.
+The Morocco-UK energy project is part of the Moroccan state’s strategy to accelerate the development of a new green energy industry, implement its national energy program and export part of its significant renewable energy resources.

-The Project will bring substantial economic benefits to Morocco, unlock revenue from the site lease for the Moroccan government, create thousands of high-quality direct and indirect jobs during the construction phase and drive substantial industrial development through local procurement for different renewable energy technologies.
+The project would bring substantial economic benefits to Morocco, unlock revenue from the leasing of the site for the Moroccan government, create thousands of high-quality direct and indirect jobs during the construction phase, and stimulate substantial industrial development through the local procurement of different renewable energy technologies.

-In addition, Xlinks has adopted an inclusive approach toward the local population and will ensure, thanks to local socio-economic development programs, that local populations will benefit from the Project from day one of operation and over the longer term.
+In addition, Xlinks has taken an inclusive approach towards the local population and will ensure, through local socio-economic development programmes, that local people benefit from the project during construction and beyond.